Seasonal Pricing Variables in Booking

 Double-booking prevention is a technical requirement, not a nice-to-have.
 When you have multiple booking channels (direct website, OTAs, phone bookings), the inventory count must update in real time across all channels.
 A custom booking system can manage this more reliably than third-party platforms that may lag in synchronisation.

-Testing and Validating Seasonal Pricing
+Testing and Validating Your Seasonal Pricing

 Implement a pricing change log that records every rate change, when it was made, and what the expected outcome was.
 This allows you to compare predicted revenue impact against actual outcomes and tune the pricing model over time.